Considering breeding your cat or cats? Or perhaps you're just wondering what it might take to become a cat breeder?

-Cats are cute, kittens are cuter, so why not let Kitty have a litter?
+Cats are cute, and kittens are cuter, so why not let Kitty have a litter?
 The cuteness factor will guarantee they all find homes, right?
 Since Kitty came with papers that say she's purebred, then people will be willing to pay for her kittens, so there will be a little profit involved as well.
 Win/win, right?

 There are associations that will give purebred status to a beginning breeder - for the right amount of cash.
 These are the equivalent of a mail-order marriage license.
 They will not be recognized by the Cat Fancier's Association.
 Don't let a cute face lure you into a scam.